TLA classes are different

 The online nature of the classes allows you to participate from anywhere in the world (provided you have internet access) at any time of the day while, and at the same time, the intimate and welcoming atmosphere of the classes helps students find community, inspiration, and greater purpose.

-• Our Community Online Classes have a set period of time, ranging from four to six weeks with a small cohort of 5 to 25 people.
+Our Community Online Classes have a set period of time, ranging from one day to eight weeks with a small cohort of typically 5 to 25 people.
 Every Wednesday a new weekly module opens for you to engage with on your own time, with forums and opportunities to share, interact, and receive feedback from peers and the teacher.
 If the teacher wants to schedule a live meeting, they will coordinate directly with enrolled participants.
 Classes remain open and available to enrolled participants for at least a week after the class end date.

 Enrollment Cost